The Native Plant Sale 2026

 - Native plant seeds in a labeled bag.

-- Florida specific books, such as plant identification, soil composition, composting, irrigation, propagation, gardening, wildlife, natural areas, hiking areas, and more.
+- Florida-specific books, such as plant identification, soil composition, composting, irrigation, propagation, gardening, wildlife, natural areas, hiking areas, and more.

 The Lake Beautyberry Chapter meets on the third Sunday of every other month (odd months) at the W.T.
 Bland Library in Mount Dora.